Newcastle upon Tyne: Air

 Newcastle International Airport is situated on the northern outskirts of the city at Woolsington, near to Ponteland.
 It is the largest and busiest airport in North East England and the second largest and busiest in Northern England (behind Manchester), handling over five million passengers per year.
-As of 2007, Newcastle Airport operated flights to 90 destinations worldwide.

-The airport is serviced by numerous airlines including British Airways, Jet2, easyJet, Emirates, Ryanair, Air France, TUI Airways, Loganair, KLM and Eurowings.
+As of 2026, Newcastle Airport operates flights to "over 80" destinations worldwide.
+The airport is served by numerous airlines including; Air France, British Airways, easyJet, Emirates, Eurowings, Jet2, KLM, Loganair, Ryanair and TUI Airways.

-The airport is connected to Central Newcastle by the Tyne and Wear Metro, with an average journey between Central Station Metro station and Newcastle Airport Metro station taking approximately 20 minutes.
+The airport is connected to Central Newcastle by the Tyne and Wear Metro, with an average journey between and taking approximately 26 minutes.